-- Make sure that 911 is called as soon as possible. - Have someone contact Campus Safety. - Remove AED from the wall cabinet and remove from the case. - Open top lid and follow verbal instructions. - Place pads on the chest of the victim as indicated on the visual instructions on the AED or pads. - The AED will automatically determine if a shock is needed and will prompt you to administer an appropriate shock. - Be prepared to administer CPR between shocks.
+- Make sure that 911 is called as soon as possible. - Have someone contact Campus Safety. - Remove AED from the wall cabinet and remove from the case. - Open top lid and follow verbal instructions. - Place pads on the chest of the victim. - The AED will automatically determine if a shock is needed and administer an appropriate shock. - When the victim is transported to the hospital, contact campus safety.